Quarterly Pest Control Services San Antonio Texas

 - Wolf: Wolf spiders have an intimidating appearance, but they are not dangerous.
 Though they are capable of biting, they generally will not bite unless directly handled or threatened.
 Their bites are not deadly but will generally sting for about 10 minutes.
 Some people tend to be allergic to their bites, but one only knows after they are bitten.

 Wasps pose a serious threat to many homeowners, especially in Texas.
-If someone in your home is allergic to wasps, even one sting can result in serious infection or a visit to the emergency room.
+If someone in your home is allergic to wasps, even one sting can result in serious infection.
+Sometimes even a visit to the emergency room.
 Though wasps usually stay out of the way and rarely cause problems, they can attack suddenly if they feel threatened.
 They’re notorious for moving into eaves, crawlspaces and even behind vinyl siding.
 Addressing wasp nests while they are small is important to keeping the nests from expanding and the problem worsening.
 If you have a serious wasp infestation, you may need professional pest control to extinguish the problem entirely.
 In some cases, the only pest control services necessary are pesticides; other times, the entire hive needs to be removed.

 - Diet: Rats are not picky eaters.
 In order to keep their teeth short, a rat needs to gnaw on various objects but will eat anything when they become hungry.
 Pet food tends to attract rats, so it is recommended to keep food bowls indoors.
 Rats will also turn to bird feeders when they want food.
 This may lead to them nesting in or around the home, where they will work their way indoors when food is scarce.

 - Detection: Rats like to move around at night, so they often go undetected until other signs are present.
 These signs may come in the form of furniture that has been chewed or rat droppings.
 Because of how fast rats can multiply, it is wise to call a pest control company as soon as one is detected.